How do I backup my Drupal website's files?

 All of these files are required if you want to restore your website in case of catastrophic failure, set up copies of your website for development, testing or upgrade staging, or move your website from one server to another server.

-There are several methods that you can use to back up your Drupal website, including installing the Backup and Migrate module, copying files using an FTP client, or using command-line tools.
+There are several methods that you can use to back up your Drupal website, including copying files using an SFTP client, using command-line tools and external services.

 - Command line

 Backing up your website can be as simple as copying all of your website's files back to your local computer for archival.
 To do this using SFTP: